William F. Lynch

+In 1848, Lynch led a 17-man expedition to study the Jordan River and the Dead Sea.The team mapped the Jordan’s 27 rapids and cascades, and discovered that the river was 322 km.
+(200 miles) long, albeit with many twists and turns.

 Personal life

 William F. Lynch was born in Virginia.
 On 2 June 1828, one month after his promotion to lieutenant, Lynch was married in New Haven, Connecticut, to Virginia Shaw, the youngest daughter of a senior navy officer and sister-in-law of another.
 They had two children, but separated in the 1840s and divorced in 1850s.

 Early Navy service

 He was appointed a midshipman 26 January 1819, and first saw service with the USS Congress and next with the schooner USS Shark under Lieutenant Matthew C. Perry.
 Subsequent service included duty with Commodore David Porter's "Mosquito Squadron" in the West Indies and in the Mediterranean.

 Middle East operations

 Lynch had his first command, the Poinsett, from 3 March to 30 December 1839.
 The ship sailed on behalf of the United States Naval Hydrographic Office.
 In 1847, he proceeded to the Jordan River, transporting overland, by camels, a copper and a galvanized iron boat.
 A total of 16 men were a part of the trip, including John Y. Mason.
 Each boat was "assembled" and then placed on a carriage.
 His expedition ended with the exploration of the River Jordan and the Dead Sea.

 Using the triangulation method, Lynch's expedition was the first to determine that the Dead Sea was below sea level, something that the scientific community had inferred but not previously determined conclusively, though several other expeditions by Europeans had attempted to do so.
 The American expedition's measurement showed the Dead Sea to be 1312.7 ft.
 (400 metres) below sea level.

 He published his travels in 1849, Narrative of the United States' Expedition to the River Jordan and the Dead Sea.

 In 1849 he was commissioned commander and in 1850 was promoted to captain.
 In 1852, he requested permission to explore the interior of Africa for purposes of possible colonization.
 In his exploration in west central Africa, he caught a fever, and was forced to return to the United States.
 Lynch believed that explorers who "remove the obstruction to Commerce, Civilization and Christianity will become the benefactors of mankind."